ipfabric/docs/docs/overview/How_Discovery_Works/troubleshooting_discovery.md

 ### Auditing Using an External Network Management System

 Perhaps you would like to audit IP Fabric with an NMS (or vice versa).
-This can be done as all the tables can return the data in CSV format via the UI or JSON using the API.
+This can be done, as all the tables can return the data in CSV format via the UI or JSON using the API.
 This would perhaps help you find other missing devices IP Fabric could not discover.